 What time is Dubai Mall Open?

-- Some coffee shops in Duabi Mall open earlier than 10 am, and the Waitrose Supermarket on the basement level opens from 8 am for groceries.
+- Some coffee shops in Dubai Mall open earlier than 10:00 AM, and the Waitrose Supermarket on the basement level opens from 8:00 AM for groceries.

 Stopover Passengers Note!
-If your stopover with Emirates is greater than 8 hours (or 6 hours for Business/First Class Passengers), you may be able to avail a FREE hotel room with Emirates Dubai Connect.
+If your stopover with Emirates is greater than 10 hours, you may be able to avail a FREE hotel room with Emirates Dubai Connect.
 We explain exactly how the Dubai Connect service works here.

 Alternatives to Dubai Mall and Downtown Dubai on a stopover